SolaceTraining/solace-workshop-scs/codelab.md

 * “Spring Cloud Stream is a framework for building highly scalable event-driven microservices connected with shared messaging systems."
 * It is based on Spring Boot, Spring Cloud, Spring Integration and Spring Messaging

 You're a developer that works for an up and coming car company named Edison Automotives.
-Your boss is not the most adept in the use of social media but he's been hearing great things about twitter from his inner-circle and is a bit infatuated with tying it into Edison Automotive's every day business and culture....little does he know that his company does not exactly have the best products or reputation....
+Your boss is not the most adept in the use of social media but he's been hearing great things about Twitter from his inner-circle and is a bit infatuated with tying it into Edison Automotive's everyday business and culture....little does he know that his company does not exactly have the best products or reputation....

 Positive
 : **Developer Resources**